imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/ios.md

 ### **Setting up the backend app**

-For this quick start guide, we have provided the sample implementation of the authentication endpoint in using [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) and [Express](https://expressjs.com).
+For this quick start guide, we have provided the sample implementation of the authentication endpoint using [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) and [Express](https://expressjs.com).

 In a new terminal window, navigate to the `Server` folder inside the tutorial project and install its npm packages: